Bob Holden: Governor of Missouri

-In the 2000 election, Holden narrowly defeated Republican Congressman Jim Talent.
 Holden was inaugurated as governor in January 2001.
 His inauguration was the most elaborate and expensive in state history.
 The ceremony cost $1 million, of which $125,000 was paid from state government funds.
-Although Holden's inauguration ceremony received public financing equal to that of Missouri's previous two Governors, a perception that the inauguration was overly extravagant emerged and became a theme in opposition to his administration.
+Months after, there was still a remaining debt of $417,000.
+Although Holden's inauguration ceremony received public financing equal to that of Missouri's previous two governors, a perception that the inauguration was overly extravagant emerged and became a theme in opposition to his administration.